katelynbonnett/Data-Wrangling-Group-Project/README.md

 Project is: _complete_
 > This is a completed project that I did in the 2020-2021 school year in the Data Wrangling course at the University of Iowa

-## Room for Improvement
-- Look at the impact the pandemic had on earnings in the film industry
-- How have streaming services such as Netflix and Hulu impacted movie earnings?
-- Look at all movies overtime.
-This project analyzes only 193 films that were found in both datasets.

 ## Acknowledgements
 - My professor Mike Colbert is the one who assigned this project in the Data Wrangling course at the University of Iowa